ethersync/ethersync/docs/decisions/04-file-saving.md

 ### The daemon writes the current CRDT state to closed files occasionally, with its own caching/writing logic

-Ethersync could decide on a default update interval, but make it configurable to the user preferences.
+Teamtype could decide on a default update interval, but make it configurable to the user preferences.
 The write intervals could change dependent on whether the user is "active" (i.e. has other files open)

 * Good, because it strikes a middle ground between damaging the hard drive by writing to often, and neglecting external files by not updating the file at all.
 * Neutral, because its a bit more complex than the other options.